-- A permit may be issued for construction of a driveway (with not greater than zero pitch up for the first 15 feet of the driveway) that connects to a town road without curb and gutter, to ensure that there is not a hazard to snowplows - Property owners are required (when possible) to construct driveways with a downward pitch leading away from the town road. - The actual pitch is to be determined by individual circumstances interpreted by the Town of Calumet Road Superintendent. - Rural driveways located in the right of way shall be perpendicular to the town roadway. - A new driveway shall be constructed to provide a minimum 12-foot-wide base. - A driveway / culvert permit is required regardless of whether the property is agricultural, residential, business, or other. - The Town Board will set a reasonable cost for the permit, include other associated costs, and will be on file in the Town Clerk's office. - Concrete driveways will not be allowed within 10' of a road surface unless curb and gutter are present.
-Gravel or asphalt only. - I. Culverts must be at least 24 feet long, and a minimum of 15 inches in diameter. - J. End walls are required on all culvert installations. - K. A minimum of twelve inches of cover is required over all culverts in right of way. - Culverts must be located at least ten feet from the nearest existing culvert. - M. All culverts should be constructed using either galvanized steel or reinforced concrete and shall be of new manufacture. - N Standard driveway applications may be approved by the Town of Calumet Road Superintendent or directed to the Town Board for review. - O. Standard 15" minimum diameter culvert applications may be approved by the Town of Calumet Road Superintendent.
-Any culvert diameter size over 15" must be approved by the Town of Calumet Town Board. - P. Installation of additional rip rap, within the right of way for the purpose of erosion control, at a newly installed culvert will be at the discretion of the Town of Calumet Road Superintendent.
+- A permit may be issued for construction of a driveway (with not greater than zero pitch up for the first 15 feet of the driveway) that connects to a town road without curb and gutter, to ensure that there is not a hazard to snowplows - Property owners are required (when possible) to construct driveways with a downward pitch leading away from the town road. - The actual pitch is to be determined by individual circumstances interpreted by the Town of Calumet Road Superintendent. - D. Rural driveways located in right of way shall be perpendicular to the town roadway. - A new driveway shall be constructed to provide a minimum 12-foot-wide base. - A driveway / culvert permit is required regardless of whether the property is agricultural, residential, business, or other. - The Town Board will set a reasonable cost for the permit, include other associated costs, and will be on file in the Town Clerck's office.

+No concrete driveways will be allowed within 10' of a road surface.
+Gravel or asphalt only.

+- Concrete surfaced driveways will only be allowed when curb and gutter is present. - Culverts must be at least 24 feet long, and minimum of 15 inches in diameter. - K. End walls are required on all culvert installations. - All culverts after being placed must be inspected by the Town of Calumet Road Superintendent before being covered.
+Please call for inspection accordingly. - M. A minimum of twelve inches of cover is required over all culverts in right of way. - N. Culverts must be located at least ten feet from the nearest existing culvert. - O. All culverts should be constructed using either galvanized steel or reinforced concrete and shall be of new manufacture. - Standard driveway applications may be approved by the Town of Calumet Road Superintendent or directed to the Town Board for review. - Standard 15" minimum diameter culvert applications may be approved by the Town of Calumet Road Superintendent.
+Any culvert diameter size over 15" must be approved by the Town of Calumet Town Board. - R. Installation of additional rip rap, within the right of way for the purpose of erosion control, at a newly installed culvert will be at the discretion of the Town of Calumet Road Superintendent.